sophgo/tpu-mlir/docs/quick_start/source_en/Appx.02_cv18xx_guide.rst

 4 Support multi-model inference parallel?
 ````````````````````````````````````````````

-  Multithreading is supported, but models are inferred on TPU in serial.
+  Multithreading is supported, but models are inferred on Tensor Computing Processor in serial.

 5 Fill input tensor related interface
 `````````````````````````````````````````